-WATCH: Antifa Allegedly Stabs 2 Trump Supporters in Washington, D.C
+WATCH: Antifa Allegedly Stabs 4 Trump Supporters in Washington, D.C

-Tweeted videos show an Antifa protester alleged stabbing two Trump supporters in Washington, D.C., on Saturday night.
+Tweeted videos show an Antifa protester allegedly stabbing Trump supporters in Washington, D.C., on Saturday night.
 Additional videos show the man being captured by police after the Trump supporters retaliated and took him to the ground.
+Reports indicate four stabbing victims were transported to local hospitals.

 A pair of videos tweeted by Mauro Gomez reportedly shows a “BLM/Antifa allegedly stabs 2 Trump supporters.”

-Note: Editor’s Note: This article was updated with additional information regarding the number of victims stabbed by the alleged attacker.